What Happens to Your Pipes When They Leak?

 Poor workmanship

-Hiring unqualified persons to work on your home’s plumbing will damage your pipes.
-Professional plumbers go through rigorous training that ensures they know the right procedures for working with the plumbing.
+Hiring unqualified people to work on your home’s plumbing will damage your pipes.
+A professional plumber goes through rigorous training that ensures they know the right procedures for working with the plumbing.
 Moreover, they have a code of conduct they follow.
 Non-professionals don’t know the right procedures and are not bound by any codes.

 Earth movements